Paul Fong: 2010 election

 Fong won re-election in November 2010 by beating Republican Eric "Shooter" Hickok and Libertarian T.J.
 Campbell.
 Fong received 67 percent of the vote, Hickok received 27 percent and Campbell received 6 percent.

 2012 election

 Because of redistricting, Fong's home city of Cupertino was placed in the 28th Assembly district, so Fong ran for and won reelection in that district.
 His opponent was Chad Walsh.

 2014 election

 Term limits delineated in California law do not permit Fong to serve more than three two-year terms in the Assembly.
 Fong's seat in the assembly was retained as a Democratic seat by Fong protégé Evan Low.
-Fong then turned his attention to securing the District 1 seat on the San Jose City Council, however, after advancing in the primary, Fong was edged out in the general election by fellow Democrat Charles "Chappie" Jones.
+Fong then secured the District 1 seat on the San Jose City Council, however, after advancing in the primary, Fong was beaten in the general election by fellow Democrat Charles "Chappie" Jones.